okta/okta-sdk-dotnet/docs/RoleTargetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="removeapplicationtargetfromapplicationadministratorroleforuser"></a>
+<a name="unassignapptargetfromappadminroleforuser"></a>
-# **RemoveApplicationTargetFromApplicationAdministratorRoleForUser**
+# **UnassignAppTargetFromAppAdminRoleForUser**
-> void RemoveApplicationTargetFromApplicationAdministratorRoleForUser (string userId, string roleId, string appName)
+> void UnassignAppTargetFromAppAdminRoleForUser (string userId, string roleId, string appName)

-Unassign an Application Target from Application Administrator Role
+Unassign an Application Target from an Application Administrator Role

-Unassign an application target from application administrator role
+Unassigns an application target from application administrator role

 ### Example
 ```csharp